jodri-code/sysl-docs/docs/SYSlang/intro/basic/index.md

 The other method is using the more day-to-day friendly Testtop.
 To install the CLI here, you can simply go to settings and select 'Consoles'.
 Here you tick 'Ware's CLI' and SYStemware will begin the download.
 The installation process is also automated, but after SYStemware v51.x a restart is required.

 # Part 2: Using the CLI
-### no, i'm not explaining how to double click the app
+### no, i'm not explaining how to double click an app

 ## This part is dedicated for _new_ SYSlang users.
 It will go over the _very basics_ of the language.
 Some requirements to understand before attempting anything: